 Backdated agreements have not been allowed in Cyprus since the fall of 2021.

-Fixed-term employees as well as part-time employees in Cyprus are offered the same level of protection as permanent employees, except that fixed-term employees may be lawfully dismissed at the end of the contract.
+Fixed-term employees and part-time employees in Cyprus are offered the same level of protection as permanent employees, except that fixed-term employees may be lawfully dismissed at the end of the contract.

-Companies interested in engaging their selected global workforce in Cyprus should keep in mind that collective agreements between unions and the Cypriot government apply in a large number of industries.
+Companies interested in engaging their selected global workforce in Cyprus should remember that collective agreements between unions and the Cypriot government apply in many industries.
 A high percentage of workers are unionized.
-For example, more than 90% of the workforce in the banking and public sectors is in a union.
+For example, more than 90% of the banking and public sectors workforce is in a union.

-Acumen monitors developments in local labor laws and unions closely, in order to keep our clients abreast of them and employ their staff in Cyprus on their behalf without the hassle for client companies of opening a local subsidiary.
+Acumen monitors developments in local labor laws and unions closely to keep our clients abreast of them and employ their staff in Cyprus on their behalf without the hassle for client companies of opening a local subsidiary.

 The 2000/2018 Cyprus Law on the Preservation and Protection of the Employee’s Rights during the Transfer of Business, Facilities or Parts of Business or Facilities protects employees with indefinite contracts or apprentices in case of a business transfer; whether public or private, profit or not-for-profit.